Circleville, Ohio: 20th century

-During April 1967, Bingman's Drug Store and several neighboring buildings on West Main Street in downtown Circleville were destroyed when Lee Holbrook, the husband of a drug store employee, brought a wooden box containing bundled dynamite to the store and it detonated during a struggle with the store's staff.
-Holbrook and four store employees died in the blast and ensuing fire; nearly thirty others were injured.
-Holbrook's wife was not at the store and was not among the injured.
+During April 1967, Bingman's Drug Store and several neighboring buildings on West Main Street in downtown Circleville were destroyed.
+Lee Holbrook, the husband of a drug store employee, brought a wooden box containing bundled dynamite into the store, wherein it detonated during a struggle with the store's staff.
+Holbrook and four employees died in the blast and ensuing fire, and nearly thirty others were injured.

-Starting in 1976, residents began receiving mysterious letters from an unknown source.
-The identity of the letter writer remains a mystery to this day.

 On October 13, 1999, an F-3 tornado hit the city, set off by a squall line moving through the region.
-The tornado touched down on the north side of town, doing substantial damage to a barber's shop and a masonry building.
-A furniture store was also damaged with a hole in its roof, where it was reported that items from inside the store were sucked out.
+The tornado touched down on the north side of town, dealing considerable damage to a barber's shop and a masonry building.
+A furniture store also received a hole in its roof, and it was reported that items from inside the store were sucked out.
 Damage to nearby buildings occurred as the tornado moved east across the north-central part of town.
 The tornado moved into a residential area in the Northwood Park neighborhood, destroying several homes and damaging trees and vehicles.

+Circleville letters mystery

+Starting in 1977, residents began receiving mysterious letters from an unknown source identified only as "Writer".
+The letters contained threats of violence and supposed blackmail, often as means of coercing the receiver to comply with the Writer's will (e.g., voting for the Writer's preferred candidate in the county election).
+On January 27, 1983, the Writer hung up a sign visible from the bus route of Circleville School, containing obscenities regarding the 13-year-old daughter of bus driver Mary Gillispie.
+Upon observation of the sign, Gillispie discovered a booby-trapped box containing a loaded gun, which was rigged to fire upon attempted removal of the sign.
+Gillispie and her husband Ronald had previously received letters from the Writer accusing her of engaging in an extramarital affair with school superintendent Gordon Massie.
+Ronald had been killed under mysterious circumstances six years prior, in August 1977.

+While the Gillispies' brother-in-law Paul Freshour was sentenced to 10 years in prison for the boobytrap incident in 1984, letters continued to circulate during his imprisonment.
+It was only after Freshour's release in 1994 that the Writer ceased threatening the residents of Circleville.

+As of August 2024, the identity of the Writer remains unknown.